Anarcho-pacifism

-Anarcho-pacifism, also referred to as anarchist pacifism and pacifist anarchism, is an anarchist school of thought that advocates for the use of peaceful, ethical, and non-violent forms of resistance in the struggle for social change.
-Anarcho-pacifism rejects the principle of violence which is seen as a form of power and therefore as contradictory to key anarchist ideals such as the rejection of hierarchy and dominance.
-Many anarcho-pacifists are also Christian anarchists, who reject war and the use of violence.
+Anarcho-pacifism, also referred to as anarchist pacifism and pacifist anarchism, is a school of thought in anarchism that advocates for the use of peaceful, ethical, and non-violent forms of resistance in the struggle for social change.
+Anarcho-pacifism rejects the principle of violence, which is seen as a form of power and therefore as contradictory to key anarchist ideals such as the rejection of hierarchy and dominance.
+Many anarcho-pacifists are also Christian anarchists, who often reject war and the use of violence.

-Anarcho-pacifists reject the use of violence, but accept non-violent revolutionary action against capitalism and the state with the purpose of establishing a peaceful voluntarist society.
-The main early influences were the philosophies of Henry David Thoreau and Leo Tolstoy while later the ideas of Mahatma Gandhi gained significance.
+Anarcho-pacifists reject the use of violence, but accept non-violent revolutionary action against capitalism and the state with the purpose of establishing a peaceful voluntary society.
+The main early influences were the philosophies of Henry David Thoreau and Leo Tolstoy, while the later ideas of Mahatma Gandhi gained significance.
 Anarcho-pacifist movements primarily emerged in the Netherlands, Russia, the United Kingdom and the United States before and during World War II.